Generic Name: imipramine (im-IP-ra-meen)

-- Do not drink alcohol or use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using Tofranil-PM; it may add to their effects.
+- Check with your doctor before you drink alcohol or use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using Tofranil-PM; it may add to their effects.
 Ask your pharmacist if you have questions about which medicines may cause drowsiness.

 - Do not become overheated in hot weather or while you are being active; heatstroke may occur.

 - Children, teenagers, and young adults who take Tofranil-PM may be at increased risk for suicidal thoughts or actions.
+The risk may be greater in patients who have had suicidal thoughts or actions in the past.
 Watch all patients who take Tofranil-PM closely.
 Contact the doctor at once if new, worsened, or sudden symptoms such as depressed mood; anxious, restless, or irritable behavior; panic attacks; or any unusual change in mood or behavior occur.
 Contact the doctor right away if any signs of suicidal thoughts or actions occur.